sulleyi/sulleyi.github.io/blog/assets/resume.md

 _Video Editor_ November 2016 – Present

 - Facilitated video post-production from the camera to web publication.
-- Established file management and archival system and data pipeline.
+- Established file management, archival system, and data pipeline.
 - Edited videos utilizing a variety of industry standard software.
 - Managed the posting of videos to public site.